ruthpohrp/tp/docs/team/ruthpohrp.md

 * **Documentation**:
     * User Guide:
-      * Wrote early format, structure, and documentation for the whole User Guide in general:
+      * Wrote format, structure, and documentation for the whole User Guide in early and later stages:
         * Introduction,
         * Purpose
         * Meaning of Icons and Textboxes